 Reporting published on 21 April 2026 says ministers are increasing the Boiler Upgrade Scheme grant from £7,500 to £9,000 for properties that currently rely on heating oil or LPG.
 The same reporting says the move is aimed at households and small businesses in England and Wales, especially in rural and off-grid areas facing sharp fuel-cost swings.

 That matters because the live BUS framework already covers properties replacing fossil fuel systems such as oil, gas, electric or LPG.
-What today’s announcement appears to do is move away from a flat heat-pump grant for every eligible fossil-fuel property and introduce a higher support level for a narrower off-grid group.
+What today’s announcement appears to do is move away from a flat heat-pump grant for every eligible fossil-fuel property and introduce a higher support level for a specific off-grid group.

 When does the £9,000 grant start?